-Proper upkeep of your furniture from the get-go goes a long way toward maintaining it in the long run.
+Proper upkeep and care of your furniture from the get-go goes a long way toward maintaining it in the long run.
 Here are a few tips that will highlight the beauty of your furniture and keep them looking like new for years to come.

 Featured: Americana Solid Wood Modular Loveseat

 Wood has interesting grains and patterns and actually gains character, becoming deeper and richer in color over years.
-Wood is relatively low-maintenance but still does better with some simple TLC (tender loving care) in regular doses.
+It is relatively low-maintenance but still does better with some simple TLC (tender loving care) in regular doses.

-Dust as much as you’d vacuum your floor: buildup of dust may scratch the wood’s finish so use a soft, lint-free cloth that won’t scratch the wood and dust away, turning over the cloth often.
+Dust as much as you’d vacuum your floor.
+Buildup of dust may scratch the wood’s finish.
+So use a soft, lint-free cloth that won’t scratch the wood and dust away, turning over the cloth often.
 If you need, barely dampen the cloth with water.
 Don’t bother with a feather duster; it doesn’t work as well.
 Also dust in the direction of the grain to protect the distinctive patterns in the wood.

 For your leather-upholstered sofas and furniture, keep them away from direct heat and light sources as well as air pollutants such as cigarette smoke.
 Leather will get brittle when it dries out too much.
 Wipe down your leather sofa with a dry microfiber cloth (this can also buff out micro scratches in the leather itself) and use the soft brush attachment when you vacuum it to avoid scratching or scuffing the leather.
 Regular vacuuming and dusting is highly recommended.
 Be careful what you place on your leather couch: newsprint, for example, may transfer onto your leather.
 This is true of certain dark throws as well.